-To reduce energy use and costs at non-research facilities, several activities were continued or undertaken by the BNL Energy Management Group in 2022:
+To reduce energy use and costs at non-research facilities, several activities were continued or undertaken by the BNL Energy Management Group in 2023:

-- NYPA Power Contract: The contract has been extended to 2030 for overall power with a fiveyear provision for hydropower and the intent of extending the hydropower to 2030.The contract includes 15 MW of renewable (nearly zero GHG) hydropower.
-This contract saved over \$25 million in 2022. - DOE Sustainability Initiative: The Energy Management Group continues to provide substantial support to the Federal/DOE-wide Sustainability Initiative and has created a BNL Sustainability Leadership Team.
-The team has developed a formal site-wide sustainability program beyond DOE requirements, participates in one of three subcommittees for DOE on sustainability initiatives, and provides numerous evaluations and estimates on energy use, GHG, renewable energy, and energy-efficiency options. - Continued progress occurred on several initiatives included in BNL's annual SSP in 2022, such as the following: New electric, chilled water, and steam meter installations; funding for energy conservation initiatives; the purchase of RECs in meeting BNL's SSP goal; and training various parties on energy conservation initiatives. - Energy Conservation: Energy and water evaluations are completed for 25 percent of the site each year.
-Cost-effective projects are identified and proposed for funding, as appropriate.

-- High Performance Sustainability Buildings (HPSB): Substantial completion of various energy and water conservation projects has achieved compliance in the EPA Portfolio Manager program.
-BNL is currently on target to meet or exceed the HPSB goal. - Renewable Energy: Project support continues for the LISF and NSERC facilities and annual purchases of REC's to meet targeted goals. - Central Chilled Water Facility (CCWF): The CCWF continues to utilize a 3.2-million-gallon chilled water storage tank to reduce peak electric demand by producing and storing chilled water during the night. - Natural Gas Purchase Contract: BNL is currently saving over \$2 million per year using natural gas compared to oil. - Energy Savings: Work continues in the replacement of aging, inefficient T-40 fluorescent lighting fixtures with new, high-efficiency T-8 lighting fixtures and/or LED fixtures, as appropriate.
-Typically, 200 to 300 fixtures are replaced annually, saving tens of thousands of kWhs each year and reducing costs by several thousand dollars. - Retro-commissioning: During the winter of 2022, the Energy Management team conducted an extensive effort expected to yield summer savings by retro-commissioning the following cooling equipment campus wide: - Air-side economizer controls systems - Building-level chilled water station and control valves - Building level chilled water flow meters - Demand Response: The Energy Management team has also performed an audit of the controls system with regards to demand response and has programmed the following demand response scenarios to curtail summer usage: - Tier 1 Raising office area cooling setpoints by 1 °F - Tier 2 Raising office area cooling setpoints by an additional 1 °F and humidity setpoints by 10 percent - Tier 3 Raising office area cooling setpoints by a total of 4 °F and humidity setpoints an additional 10 percent
+- BNL receives a 15 MW block allocation of renewable (nearly zero GHG) hydro-power from the New York Power Authority: The hydropower used in 2023 provided a net GHG reduction of 70,310 MT CO2e. - Continued progress occurred on several initiatives included in BNL's annual SSP in 2023 (see Appendix E), such as the following: New electric, chilled water, and steam meter installations; funding for energy conservation initiatives; the purchase of RECs in meeting BNL's SSP goal; and training various parties on energy conservation initiatives. - Energy Conservation: Energy and water evaluations are completed for 25 percent of the site each year.
+Cost-effective projects are identified and proposed for funding, as appropriate. - High Performance Sustainability Buildings (HPSB): Substantial completion of various energy and water conservation projects has achieved compliance in the Environmental Protection Agency (EPA) Portfolio Manager program.
+BNL is currently on target to meet or exceed the HPSB goal. - Renewable Energy: Project support continues for the LISF and NSERC facilities and annual purchases of RECs to meet targeted goals. - Central Chilled Water Facility (CCWF): The CCWF continues to utilize a 3.2-million-gallon chilled water storage tank to reduce peak electric demand by producing and storing chilled water during the night. - Natural Gas Purchase Contract: BNL is currently saving over \$2 million per year using natural gas compared to oil. - Energy Savings: Work continues in the replacement of aging, inefficient T-40 fluorescent lighting fixtures with new, high-efficiency T-8 lighting fixtures and/or LED fixtures, as appropriate.
+Typically, 200 to 300 fixtures are replaced annually, saving tens of thousands of kWhs each year and reducing costs by several thousand dollars. - Demand Response: The Energy Management team has also performed an audit of the controls system with regards to demand response and has programmed the following demand response scenarios to curtail summer usage: - Tier 1 Raising office area cooling set points by 1 °F. - Tier 2 Raising office area cooling set points by an additional 1 °F and humidity setpoints by 10 percent. - Tier 3 Raising office area cooling setpoints by a total of 4 °F and humidity setpoints an additional 10 percent. - Energy Savings Reinvestment Program: In calendar year (CY) 2023, BNL completed its payments for its Utility Energy Service Contract (UESC) freeing up capital.
+This freed capital is now being used as part of a piloted energy savings reinvestment program focused on essential maintenance and upgrade projects that promote additional energy savings.
+In 2023, projects that were started include: replacement of the fill in the central chilled water south cooling towers and variable frequency drive (VFD) replacement for secondary pumps.